Adaptive Experimental Design Using Shrinkage Estimators: Oracle Designs

-This pattern mirrors our heuristic investigation, which showed that the risk-minimizing allocations for all estimators favor more control units relative to the Neyman allocation $\boldsymbol{n^\star}$.
-However, the behavior is not uniform across estimators.
-Generally, the minimizing assignment for Bock’s estimator $\bsdeltb$ exhibits the largest reallocation toward control, followed by the SURE-min estimator $\bsdelts$ and then Dimmery's estimator $\bsdeltad$.
-For the SURE-min and Dimmery estimators, the sparse vs. dense distinction is considerably less pronounced: reallocations toward control are modestly larger under sparse signals, but the key driver of control reallocation for these estimators is simply the overall signal-to-noise ratio.
+Broadly, this pattern mirrors our heuristic investigation, which showed that risk-minimizing allocations for all estimators favor more control units relative to the Neyman allocation $\boldsymbol{n^\star}$.
+The simulations also reflect a somewhat intuitive pattern.
+Increasing the allocation to control arms will tend to de-correlate the entries of $\hbstau$ by reducing the magnitude of the off-diagonal entries in $\bsSig$, which are all equal to $V_0/n_0$.
+This effectively increases the amount of independent information available to the shrinkage estimators.

-An exception to the ordering of control reallocation across the shrinkage estimators is visible only in the high-$V_0$ regime, with nonzero $\kappa$ and dense $\bstau$.
-In these simulations, reallocations toward control are typically larger for the SURE-min estimator than for Bock’s estimator.
-Otherwise, Bock’s estimator exhibits the strongest and most persistent preference for allocating additional units to the control arm.

-\paragraph{Reallocations across active treatment arms.} Beyond reallocations toward the control arm, the risk-minimizing designs also differ in how they redistribute samples across the active treatment arms.
+\paragraph{Modest reallocations across active treatment arms.} The risk-minimizing designs also reallocate units across the active treatment arms, though these changes are modest in magnitude relative to reallocations toward control.
 Table \ref{tab:simAll_treat1} reports reallocations toward treatment arm 1 and toward treatment arm $K$, measured relative to the Neyman allocation.
-Recall that treatment arm 1 has the smallest potential outcome variance among the active treatments, and the sole nonzero signal when $\bstau$ is sparse.
-Treatment arm $K$ has the largest potential outcome variance among the active treatments.
+Recall that treatment arm 1 has the smallest potential outcome variance among active treatments and the only nonzero signal when $\bstau$ is sparse.
+Treatment arm $K$ has the largest potential outcome variance among active treatments.

-In the case of Bock's estimator, the allocation to active treatment arms does not vary substantially across regimes.
-The minimizing allocations for Bock's estimator never increase the share of units assigned to the first active treatment arm, and frequently reduce this share.
-The same behavior is evident for the $K^{th}$ treatment arm.
-The behavior is essentially insensitive to the dimension, control arm variance, sparsity of $\bstau$, and signal to noise ratio $\kappa$.
-This pattern reflects the central tendency of the minimization for Bock's estimator, which focuses almost exclusively on reallocating units to the control arm in order to reduce the shrinker risk.
+The minimizing allocations for Bock's estimator always decrease the share of units assigned to the first active treatment arm and almost always decrease the share assigned to the $K^{th}$ treatment arm.
+The Neyman allocation to the first active treatment arm can be quite small, especially when $K = 12$, so these reductions can leave a very small proportion of units allocated to the first treatment arm.
+The behavior is largely insensitive to the dimension, control-arm variance, and signal-to-noise ratio.
+Reallocations away from the treatments arms are larger when the signal is sparse than when it is dense, corresponding to the increased preference for control units in this setting.